teganbroderick/Travelmaps/README.md

 ![established_user](https://raw.githubusercontent.com/teganbroderick/Travelmaps/master/static/img/profilepage%20established%20user.png)

 #### Make Maps
-Users can make unlimited individual maps with optional descriptions
+Users can make unlimited individual maps, and add an optional map description
 ![makemap](http://g.recordit.co/qAINFJZ0EU.gif)

 #### Search and Save Places to Map
 Users search for places using the Google Maps Places api.
-A custom marker info-window allows users to view place information, add place-specific notes, and save the marker to the map.
+A custom marker info-window allows users to view place information, add place-specific notes, and save the place to the map.
 ![searchadd](https://raw.githubusercontent.com/teganbroderick/Travelmaps/master/static/img/search_add_marker.gif)
 <br>

 #### Navigate between list of places and map
 As markers are saved, a list of saved places is displayed on the left hand side of the page.
 Clicking on a place header in the list centers the map on that place marker, and opens another custom info-window displaying place information and a button to optionally delete the place from the map.
-Users can also click directly on markers to view the infowindow.
-Clicking on a website link opens the website in a new browser tab.
+Users can also click directly on a marker to view its info-window.
+Clicking on a website link in the list opens the website in a new browser tab.
 ![Navigate](https://raw.githubusercontent.com/teganbroderick/Travelmaps/master/static/img/navigate_map.gif)
 <br>

 #### Delete marker
-Places can be deleted from a map by clicking on the Delete location from map button in a saved place info-window.
+Places can be deleted from a map by clicking on the "Delete location from map" button in a saved place info-window.
 ![delete](https://raw.githubusercontent.com/teganbroderick/Travelmaps/master/static/img/delete_marker.gif)
 <br>